AndreiSaldorfean/CASM/README.md

   - Parse file as argument x
   - Output the object file x
   - Add error messages to already implemeted functions
+  - Make a symbol table
+  - Maybe use linked lists for better performance